Tropical coamoeba and torus-equivariant homological mirror symmetry for the projective space: Introduction

 \section{Introduction}

 Let $n$ be a natural number and $\Delta$ be a convex lattice polytope in $\bR^n$, i.e., the convex hull of a finite subset of $\bZ^n$.
 We assume that the origin is in the interior of $\Delta$.
-Homological mirror symmetry for toric Fano stacks, conjectured by Kontsevich \cite{Kontsevich_ENS98}, states that there is an equivalence
+One side of homological mirror symmetry for toric Fano stacks, conjectured by Kontsevich \cite{Kontsevich_ENS98}, states that there is an equivalence

 of two triangulated categories of geometric origins associated with $\Delta$.
+For the other side of homological mirror symmetry for toric manifolds, we refer the readers to the survey paper \cite{MR3076063} and references therein.

-The category on the left hand side is the derived category of coherent sheaves on a toric Fano stack $X$, defined as follows: Let $\{ v_i \}_{i=1}^\nof$ be the set of vertices of $\Delta$ and take a simplicial stacky fan $\bsSigma$ such that the set of generators of one-dimensional cones is given by $\{ v_i \}_{i=1}^\nof$.
+The category on the left hand side is the derived category of coherent sheaves on the toric Fano stack $X$, defined as follows: Let $\{ v_i \}_{i=1}^\nof$ be the set of vertices of $\Delta$ and take a simplicial stacky fan $\bsSigma$ such that the set of generators of one-dimensional cones is given by $\{ v_i \}_{i=1}^\nof$.
 The associated toric stack is the quotient stack

 where the Stanley-Reisner locus $\SR(\Sigma)$ consists of points $(z_1, \dots, z_r)$ such that there is no cone in $\Sigma$ which contains all $v_i$ for which $z_i = 0$, and